 Steak bites are a favorite among my family!
-I love that the marinade really soaks in to the little bite-sized chunks of steak and we all love how quick these are to get from stove to table!
+I love that the marinade really soaks into the little bite-sized chunks of steak and we all love how quick these are to get from stove to table!

 The other night I had the biggest craving for a big hunk of meat.
+I needed protein or iron, I’m not sure which, but it was definitely the night to make these keto steak bites!

 Do you ever feel that way?